 Litterfall Mercury Monitoring Initiative

-The National Atmospheric Deposition Program (NADP) has a new litterfall mercury monitoring initiative to complement the Mercury Deposition Network (MDN) monitoring for mercury in precipitation and the Atmospheric Mercury Network (AMNet) monitoring for mercury in air.
+The National Atmospheric Deposition Program (NADP) has developed a Litterfall Mercury Monitoring Initiative to complement both the Mercury Deposition Network (MDN) that monitors mercury in precipitation and the Atmospheric Mercury Network (AMNet) that monitor mercury in air.

-The litterfall monitoring initiative offers a way for a NADP site sponsor to get measurements to approximate a large part of the mercury dry deposition in a forest landscape.
-A site sponsor subscribes to the litterfall monitoring initiative for a fee and receives:
+The Litterfall Mercury Monitoring Initiative offers a means by which an NADP site sponsor can obtain measurements that provide an estimate of an important source of mercury dry deposition to a forested landscape.
+A site sponsor can subscribe to the Litterfall Mercury Monitoring Initiative for a fee and receives:

-- supplies for collecting annual samples of litterfall from a forest study plot near their site,
+- supplies for collecting annual samples of litterfall from a forested study plot near their site,

-- data on mercury and methylmercury concentrations and litterfall mercury deposition of total mercury and methyl mercury.
+- data on mercury concentrations and litterfall mercury deposition.

 The litterfall mercury monitoring data will be hosted on a public website.
 In combination with data from the MDN and AMNet networks, the litterfall data can be used to examine ranges of mercury dry deposition, to estimate combined wet and dry mercury deposition, and to evaluate mercury models.

 The importance of litterfall mercury data for quantifying atmospheric mercury deposition to forests was demonstrated with studies at NADP sites in the eastern USA from 2007-2009 and 2007 to 2014.
 Maps on this web page show the NADP study sites and mean annual atmospheric mercury deposition from litterfall and precipitation at the sites.
 Litterfall mercury deposition was compared with estimated mercury dry deposition based on NADP data in another study

 Siting Requirements/Start Up

 There are two requirements for an NADP site to participate in the litterfall mercury monitoring initiative as part of the transition program: